 I was invited along with a few other mummy bloggers to the John Lewis Christmas preview.
 We got to see the Christmas collection face to face.
 No being sent catalogues, John Lewis took us over to London.
 Wined (orange juice) and dined us (yummy prawn cocktails) and showed us the many beautiful things lined up for Christmas in real life.

-We were then taken to home ware where we got to try out the new 3D TV experience, kitchen equipment – I’m trying to persuade the OH that the pink kettle/toaster will go nicely in our kitchen.
+We were then taken to homeware where we got to try out the new 3D TV experience, kitchen equipment – I’m trying to persuade the OH that the pink kettle/toaster will go nicely in our kitchen.

 We got to look at the Christmas decorations and yes trees.
 I was quite impressed at the tree which looked incredibly real but wasn’t.
 That may just be a perfect investment what with a baby/toddler running around the house.
 I have to admit to falling in love with a chair, it had many different coloured buttons and I was told it could come in any many different colours – it has been added to my wishlist along with the bed which is fit for a Queen.

 Further on upstairs was toys, children’s clothes and nursery furniture/accessories.
 Looking around gave me some great ideas on what to do with Oli’s room.
 They had some wallpaper which at first glimpse I was mentally dressing Oli’s room in.

-bought up the question of what will be the big thing this year and one of the answers was the pony which moved and was big enough for children to sit on – I would be lying if I didn’t say its been added to my
+bought up the question of what will be the big thing this year, and one of the answers was the pony which moved and was big enough for children to sit on – I would be lying if I didn’t say it has been added to my

-Such a beautiful sledge cotbed, we have one similar to this and I highly recommend them, it will see you through the baby/toddler years to the first bed and then get be reused for the next one which is what we plan on doing.
+Such a beautiful sledge cotbed, we have one similar to this, and I highly recommend them, it will see you through the baby/toddler years to the first bed and then get be reused for the next one which is what we plan on doing.